DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 They crossed when the light allowed, shoes ticking on the painted lines.
 Behind them, the busker’s last note hung in the air longer than it had any right to, a pale thread fading into the city’s broader, rougher song.

-For a breath, even after her voice had come back, Jason listened to that thread instead—and to the space it left when it went.
+For a breath, even after her voice had come back, Jason listened to that thread instead - and to the space it left when it went.